gdsbook/book/notebooks/06_spatial_autocorrelation.md

 db['Pct_Leave_lag'] = weights.spatial_lag.lag_spatial(w, db['Pct_Leave'])
 ```

-Let us peak into two local authority districts to get a better intuition of what is behind the spatial lag:
+Let us peek into two local authority districts to get a better intuition of what is behind the spatial lag:

 ```python
 db.loc[['E08000012', 'S12000019'],
        ['Pct_Leave', 'Pct_Leave_lag']]
 ```

 The first row (`E08000012`) represents Liverpool, which was a notorious "Remainer" island among the mostly-Leave North of England.
 Outside of London and Scotland, it was one of the few locations with less than majority to Leave.
 The second row (`S12000019`) represents Midlothian, in Scotland, where no local authority voted to leave.
-Although both Liverpool and Midlothian display a similar percentage of population who voted to leave (42% and 38%, respectively), the difference in their spatial lags captures the wider geographical context, which was rather opposite.
+Although both Liverpool and Midlothian display a similar percentage of population who voted to leave (42% and 38%, respectively), the difference in their spatial lags captures the wider geographical context, which are quite different.

 To end this section visually, the smoothing nature of the lag can be appreciated in the following map comparison: